-Mail: Department of Employment, Training and Rehabilitation Attn: Workforce Innovation Support Services (WISS) 500 E. Third St.
+Mail: Department of Employment, Training and Rehabilitation

-Carson City, NV 89713
+Attn: Workforce Innovation Support Services (WISS) 500 E. Third St. Carson City, NV 89713

 The State will promptly notify the subrecipient of the appeal being received and when the State makes a final decision.
-After reviewing the appeal, the State will make a decision and notify the provider.
+After reviewing the appeal, the State will decide and notify the provider.